Capital structure: Trade-off theory

 Trade-off theory of capital structure allows bankruptcy cost to exist as an offset to the benefit of using debt as tax shield.
 It states that there is an advantage to financing with debt, namely, the tax benefits of debt and that there is a cost to financing with debt, including bankruptcy costs and the financial distress costs of debt.
 This theory also refers to the idea that a company chooses how much equity finance and how much debt finance to use by considering both costs and benefits.
 The marginal benefit of further increases in debt declines as debt increases, while the marginal cost increases, so that a firm optimizing its overall value will focus on this trade-off when choosing how much debt and equity to use for financing.
-Empirically, this theory may explain differences in debt-to-equity ratios between industries, but it doesn't explain differences within the same industry.
+Empirically, this theory may explain differences in debt-to-equity ratios between industries, but it doesn't adequately explain the wide differences in capital structures among firms within the same industry.